2 men and 3 women smiling

 Since 1967, ACTFL has been a leader in language proficiency testing.
 ACTFL assessments are used in over 60 countries and test language ability in more than 120 languages.

 Language Testing International (LTI) is the exclusive licensee of ACTFL for the delivery of language assessments.
-Only ACTFL-certified testers and raters score the tests in order to ensure the reliability of test results.
+Only ACTFL-certified Testers and Raters score the tests in order to ensure the reliability of test results.
 Because of LTI and ACTFL's shared reputation for quality testing and accurate results, many government agencies, academic institutions and major corporations recognize the ACTFL certifications obtainable through ACTFL testing as valid credentials for their students and professionals.

 To learn more about language testing for yourself, your students, or your job applicants, contact LTI today.